-I got my BBA in 2017, and the jobs my friends were applying to terrified me.
+I got my BBA in early 2018, and the jobs my friends were applying to terrified me.
 Ill-fitting dress shirts, stuffy cubicles, long commutes, and emails starting with "To whom it may concern"?
-Not a chance.

-With that said, I'd be lying if I said the end goal hasn't and won't always be entrepreneurship.
-Ever since that day in highschool where I sold my first laser pointer, I've been chasing this dream.
+However, I'd be lying if I said the end goal hasn't and won't always be entrepreneurship.
+Ever since the day I sold a modified laser pointer for $20 in profit out of my highschool locker, I've been chasing the exact same dream.